Skip to main content

 4. In the API key creation window, select the "Advanced" security level.
 It is recommended to uncheck the "Enable Expiration Date" option to create an unlimited API key.
 Choose the appropriate level of access for this API key based on the desired roles.
 Click Generate to generate the API key.

-1. Copy the generated API key and store it in a secure location.
+5. Copy the generated API key and store it in a secure location.
 Click Done to complete the process.
-Note that the API key will not be visible again after this step.
+The API key will not be visible again after this step.
 This unique API key will be used as the API Key in the integration's connector.

 Configuring D3 SOAR to Work with Cortex XDR